sys-256/Duino-JS/README.md

 </script>
 ```

+NOTE: You need a web server like Apache or NGINX to run it, because Web Workers don't work on local files.

 ## License
 This project is licensed under [the MIT license](https://en.wikipedia.org/wiki/MIT_License), so you can use it in whatever you want, even commercial projects.
 You only have to credit me with Hoiboy19.